sile/efmt/FORMAT_RULES.md

 ### <a id="R001">[R001] Removes or inserts only whitespace tokens</a>
 [R001]: #R001

-`efmt` doesn't modify the text or order of visible tokens to not change the semantic meaning of the input file.
+`efmt` doesn't modify the text or order of visible tokens.
+So it's guaranteed that the semantic meaning of the input file is preserved after formatting.

-That is, if you call the following `check/2` function for the before/after files, the result should always be `true`.
+If you call the following `check/2` function for the before/after files, the result should always be `true`.
 ```erlang
 -module(check).